 For bathroom drawers, I’ve found that kitchen flatware sorters are perfect for keeping all those little bathroom necessities in place.
 I also have a few little bowls to keep hair ties and other items sorted and from rolling around as we open and close the drawers.

-The first rule of organization is that everything has it’s place.
+The first rule of my vanity organization ideas is that everything has it’s place.
 Of course, we’ve sorted and cleaned out our drawers and under-sink cabinets… but sometimes displaying our beauty items for all to see is the perfect place for them!

 Here, you can use different glass containers, jars, used candle vessels, trays, etc, and make your vanity a pretty place.